 Frozen Flower: Mediocrity at Its Finest

-When I watched this movie, though, I didn't really know much about it.
-It was recommended to me because of the explicit sexual scenes (it was recommended by a guy) and not really for its aesthetic value.
-It was pretty surprising considering the movie is from South Korea and it is still a conservative society.
+When I watched this movie, I didn't really know much about it.
+It was recommended to me because it was supposed to have challenged the social stigma of Korea's conservative culture.
 If only for this, it was worth a watch.

 I'll make it easy.
 The king (Joo Jin-mo) is gay and is in a steady relationship with his General (Jo In-sung), also gay.

 The king was pressured to have a child but couldn't bring himself to sleep with his queen so he asked his General to sleep with his queen (Song Ji-hyo).
 The General and the queen fell in love.
 When the king asked the two to stop sleeping together for some reason, they pursued their affair until the king found out.